-Certify Your Participation
+Complete Requirements and Certify Your Participation

 In accordance with the Compliance Program or other Company policies, procedures and corporate standards, you may be asked to complete a certification form pertaining to training you attend, mandated requirements you fulfill and/or the work you produce or oversee.
-These certifications, along with other mandatory compliance requirements such as the Conflict of Interest form, must always be completed within the time frame specified.
-If you have concerns about the certification process or any required supporting documentation, consult with your Supervisor or another Corporate Resource.
+These certifications, along with other mandatory compliance requirements such as completion of required training and the Conflict of Interest form, must always be completed within the time frame specified.
+If you have concerns about the certification process, training requirements or any required supporting documentation, consult with your Supervisor or another Corporate Resource.